hencou/shelly_gen4_matter_module/README.md

 > ⚠️ **The bootloader rewrite at `0x0` is the one irreversible step.** If it is
 > interrupted (power loss mid-write) the device has no valid loader and needs
 > UART recovery.
 Keep your full 8 MB UART backup as the guaranteed fallback.

-### Older modules need a one-time UART reflash

-Modules flashed with an early build (via ESPConnect) run an ESP-IDF bootloader whose partition table sits at `0x8000` with the ESP-IDF-default geometry (`otadata@0xf000`, 2.5 MB OTA slots at `0x20000`/`0x2a0000`).
-This firmware reads its table at `0x10000` (the stock Shelly offset).
-Those two layouts are incompatible: `0x10000` is the **second `otadata` sector** on the old geometry, so an over-the-air update onto such a module boots once into the new image but reverts to the old one on the next reboot (the new slot is never marked valid because `otadata` is disturbed).

-Therefore old modules must be brought onto the current layout with a **one-time UART reflash** of the full merged image (`tools/make_factory_bin_file.sh`, flash at offset `0x0` with *Erase entire flash before writing*).
-This writes the partition table at `0x10000` with the stock geometry, after which all further updates are OTA and persist across reboots.
-A full erase also clears the Matter fabrics, so re-commission the module afterwards (make a dashboard backup first if needed).

 ## Pin mapping